fossas/fossa-cli/docs/integrations/golang.md

   4. Govendor (defaults to `govendor`, configure with `$GOVENDOR_BINARY`)
   5. Vndr (defaults to `vndr`, configure with `$VNDR_BINARY`)
   6. Gdm (defaults to `gdm`, configure with `$GDM_BINARY`)
+  7. Gomodules, the presence of `go.mod`.

-## Usage
+## Configuration

-Automatic: **From the root** of your go project run `fossa init` which detects all executable go packages in the directory and creates a configuration file.
+Automatic: Run `fossa init` which detects all executable go packages in the directory and creates a configuration file.
 If you are trying to analyze a go library that does not contain any executables run `fossa init --include-all`.
-Refer to [Discovery](#Discovery) for the auto-detection logic.
+Refer to [Discovery](#Discovery) for more information on the auto-configuration logic.

 Manual: Add a module with `type: go`, `target` set to the name of the executable package, and `path` set to the location of the executable package.